Population protocols with unreliable communication: Basic definitions

 \begin{definition} An \emph{input configuration} is a configuration where there are no packets and all agents are in input states, i.e. $P=\varnothing$ and $\mathrm{Im}(C_A) \subseteq \mathrm{Im}(I)$ where $\mathrm{Im}$ denotes the image of a function.
 We extend $I$ to be applicable to multisets of input symbols.
 For every $\overline{x}\in\mathbb{N}^\Sigma$, we define $I(\overline{x})$ to be a configuration of $|\overline{x}|$ agents with $\sum_{I(\sigma)=q_i}\overline{x}(\sigma)$ agents in input state $q_i$ (and no packets).

-A configuration $C$ is a \emph{consensus} if the individual output function yields the same value for the states of all agents, i.e. $\forall a,a'\in \mathrm{Dom}(C_A): o(C_A(a))=o(C_A(a'))$ or just $|o(\mathrm{Im}(C_A))|=\{1\}$ (in the sense of the image of a function on a set).
-This value is the output value for the configuration.
-A consensus $C$ is a \emph{stable consensus} if all configurations reachable from $C$ are consensus configurations with the same output value.
+A configuration $C$ is a \emph{consensus} if the individual output function yields the same value for the states of all agents, i.e. $\forall a,a'\in \mathrm{Dom}(C_A): o(C_A(a))=o(C_A(a'))$.
+This value is the output value for the configuration. $C$ is a \emph{stable consensus} if all configurations reachable from $C$ are consensus configurations with the same value.

 A protocol \emph{implements} a predicate $\varphi: \mathbb{N}^\Sigma\to \{true,false\}$ if for every $\overline{x}\in\mathbb{N}^\Sigma$ every fair execution starting from $I(\overline{x})$ reaches a stable consensus with the output value $\varphi(\overline{x})$.
 A protocol is \emph{well-specified} if it implements some predicate. \end{definition}